 AI for Logistics and Supply Chain in Switzerland: SME Guide 2026

 The supply chain of a Swiss SME is complex: European suppliers, customs regulations, short lead times demanded by Swiss customers, high logistics costs.
-In 2026, artificial intelligence provides concrete answers to each of these challenges, with a measurable ROI from the first semester.
+In 2026, artificial intelligence provides concrete answers to each of these challenges, with a measurable ROI custom project scope.

 1. The Five Key AI Applications for Swiss Logistics